abinit/abinit/doc/tutorial/gwr_intro.md

 The FFT mesh is defined according to [[gwr_boxcutmin]].
 This parameter has a big impact on wall-time and memory requirements.
-One usually start with a coarse FFT mesh (1.1) and increases it during the last steps of the convergen study
+One usually start with a coarse FFT mesh e.g. [[gwr_boxcutmin]] 1.1 and increases it during the last steps of the convergence study.

-As discussed in [cite:Baroni1986], the treatment of the long-wavelenght limit $\qq \rightarrow 0$ in the polarizability, requires the inclusion of the commutator of the non-local part of the Hamiltonian with the position operator. we have the following input variables:
+As discussed in [[cite:Baroni1986]], the treatment of the long-wavelenght limit $\qq \rightarrow 0$ in the polarizability, requires the inclusion of the commutator of the non-local part of the Hamiltonian with the position operator.
 See also [this section](/theory/bse/#5-matrix-elements-of-the-dipole-operator) of the BSE notes.
 By default the commutator of the non-local part is always included.
 In the input variable [[inclvkb]] can be used to deactivate it, if needed.